typhoon-hil/emr-typhoon-hil-library/README.md

 Images should be saved in .svg format.
 A new component image should be located in the *libs/emr_images* directory of this project.

+#### License
+Any contributions you make will be under the MIT Software License.

+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://choosealicense.com/licenses/mit/) that covers the project.
+Feel free to contact the maintainers if that's a concern.

 ## Useful links
 [1] [EMR website](http://www.emrwebsite.org/) (hosted by the University of Lille)